 We performed a differential abundance analysis to identify ammonia-oxidizing ASVs exhibiting differences in relative abundances between drought and control in each cropping system.
-The ASVs that were significant impacted by drought represent 44 and 35 % (AOB), 20% and 16 % (AOA), 23% and 25 % (Comammox) of the most dominant and prevalent ASVs in bulk soil and rhizosphere, respectively Among the three ammonia-oxidizing groups, the AOB community has the largest number of affected ASVs in all samples (30 and 25 ASVs in bulk soil and rhizosphere, respectively).
+The ASVs that were significant impacted by drought represented 44% and 35 % (AOB), 20% and 16 % (AOA), 23% and 25 % (Comammox) of the most dominant and prevalent ASVs in bulk soil and rhizosphere, respectively (Figure 3).
+Among the three ammonia-oxidizing groups, the AOB community has the largest number of affected ASVs in all samples (30 and 25 ASVs in bulk soil and rhizosphere, respectively).
 Most of the affected AOB ASVs in bulk soil (70 %) exhibited a decrease in relative abundance with drought, while no clear pattern emerged for the AOA and Comammox .
-The AOB, AOA, and Comammox ASVs responsive to drought were mainly affiliated with Nitrosospira sp., Nitrososphaerales (NS Delta Incertae sedis), and Nitrospira sp. clade B, respectively Eight AOB ASVs (except the ASV 87) assigned to Nitrosolobus multiformis and one ASV of Nitrosomonas communis exhibiting a decrease in relative abundance were found in all cropping system, except in CONMIN.
-On the other hand, there were in total ten AOB ASVs in bulk soil and rhizosphere belonging to the genus Nitrospira, which were depleted by drought only in the CONMIN system, but not in the other cropping systems Moreover, CONMIN less ASVs BIODYN and CONFYM (
+The AOB, AOA, and Comammox ASVs responsive to drought were mainly affiliated with Nitrosospira sp., Nitrososphaerales (NS Delta Incertae sedis), and Nitrospira sp. clade B, respectively (Figure 3).
+Eight AOB ASVs (except the ASV 87) assigned to Nitrosolobus multiformis and one ASV of Nitrosomonas communis exhibiting a decrease in relative abundance were found in all cropping system, except in CONMIN.
+On the other hand, there were in total ten AOB ASVs in bulk soil and rhizosphere belonging to the genus Nitrospira, which were depleted by drought only in the CONMIN system, but not in the other cropping systems (Figure 3).
+Moreover, CONMIN exhibited less drought-affected AOA and Comammox ASVs compared to BIODYN and CONFYM (Figure 3).

-Drought affect the abundance of ammonia oxidizers in bulk soil
+Drought affected the abundance of ammonia oxidizers in bulk soil

-Quantification of the abundances of ammonia-oxidizing communities showed that the effects of drought were different depending on the ammonia-oxidizing group and the cropping system ().
-In the bulk soil, a significant effect of drought was observed on the abundance of AOB and comammox clade B but not on that of AOA and comammox clade A (, P<0.05, ).
+Quantification of the abundances of ammonia-oxidizing communities showed that the effects of drought were different depending on the ammonia-oxidizing group and the cropping system (Supplementary Table 3).
+In the bulk soil, a significant effect of drought was observed on the abundance of AOB and comammox clade B but not on that of AOA and comammox clade A (Three-way repeated measures ANOVA, P<0.05, Figure 4; Supplementary Table 3).
 This effect of drought depended on the cropping system only for the AOB.
 Thus, drought led to a decrease in the AOB abundance in the CONFYM system only, with decreases of up to 39 % relative to the control.
-In contrast, the abundance of comammox clade B was consistently lower in the drought treatment across cropping systems, with the strongest effects observed in the CONFYM system (Fig).
-We also found that drought led to significant decreases in the proportion of AOB and comammox within the total bacterial community in the bulk soil while no significant effect was observed in the rhizosphere (, P<0.05).
+In contrast, the abundance of comammox clade B was consistently lower in the drought treatment across cropping systems, with the strongest effects observed in the CONFYM system (Figure 4D).
+We also found that drought led to significant decreases in the proportion of AOB and comammox within the total bacterial community in the bulk soil (LMM, P<0.05, Supplementary Fig.6; Supplementary Table 4), while no significant effect was observed in the rhizosphere (Three-way repeated measures ANOVA, P<0.05, Supplementary Fig. 6; Supplementary Table 4).

 Correlation between ammonia oxidizing community, N pools, and soil properties